iGardening Logo Large Transparent Background

 • Protect from rabbits and deer

-• Makes excellent backdrop for herbaceous borders
+• Makes an excellent backdrop for herbaceous borders

 • Combine well with ferns and hostas in shady areas